Matthiasclee/AutoAbeka/readme.md

 # AutoAbeka

-## It takes the "work" out of work

 AutoAbeka is a script that can automatically watch Abeka Homeschool videos on mute in the background.

 ## Requirements